 The site is within the Open Countryside where, under Policy NE.2, there is a presumption against new residential development.
-However, the site was identified within the draft Development Strategy and is recommended for inclusion within the Pre-Submission Core Strategy (but phased until 2020 on the same highway grounds as under consideration with this application) plus recent appeal decisions have determined that the Council does not have a 5 year supply of housing land.
-In particular, the Inspector expressed concerns regarding the deliverability and likely yield of some strategic sites.
-The applicant in this case is a volume housebuilder and evidence has been provided that this site will deliver within the next 5 years and as such can make an important contribution in terms of housing land supply.
+However, the site was identified within the Local Plan Strategy Submission Version (but phased until 2020 on the same highway grounds as under consideration with this application).
+Whilst it is acknowledged that the applicant in this case is a volume housebuilder and evidence has been provided that this site will deliver within the next 5 years, given that the Council can demonstrate a 5 year housing land supply without taking into account any yield from this site, any benefits of early release for development would be minimal and clearly outweighed by the adverse impacts on the local highway network.